 Everyone is prone to making stupid mistakes.
 When you commit an epic blunder, it’s as if you audibly talk to yourself.
 You tell yourself I’m crazy, and it descends quickly into calling yourself a stupid idiot.
 You repeatedly berate yourself; you should’ve known better not to make that foolish decision.
 You toss it around in your head and think if I had made the call earlier, nothing would’ve happened.
+(You are Your Own Worst Enemy)

 You’re not the first one with the problem of making mistakes.
 My disciples, along with everyone else, struggle with the same issue.
 Peter, my closest of friends, tended to blurt out words without thinking of the consequences.
 He failed miserably after boasting under no circumstances would he ever deny me three times.

 Instead of rehearsing over and over what you did wrong in your mind, turn it over to me and forgive yourself.
 So often, you never hurt anyone but yourself.
 Listen to my voice to hear the encouragement that I love you, and I can restore and renew everything.
+(You are my Child)

 I hope you understand just as Peter discovered I am the one who can deliver you when you start to sink into the sea of hopelessness and despair.
 Don’t let your failures overwhelm you from trusting me and letting me help you move beyond your painful experience.